Medically reviewed by Kristin Hall, FNP

 May reduce risk of prostate cancer (if orgasming 21+ times a month)

 Sex is great, especially when capped with a happy ending (an orgasm, not an X-rated massage).
 An orgasm is a phenomenal health-boosting event, according to many studies.

-An orgasm can boost your immune system by increasing the number of antibodies in your bloodstream, relieve your stress and help you sleep by releasing large amounts of oxytocin and other positive hormones, improve your self-esteem, and even may reduce your risk of prostate cancer — if you ejaculate often enough.
+An orgasm can boost your immune system by increasing the number of antibodies in your bloodstream, relieve your stress and help you sleep by releasing large amounts of oxytocin and other positive hormones, improve your self-esteem, and even may — if you ejaculate often enough.

 Unfortunately, many people — most commonly (but not always) women — don’t get to enjoy these health benefits as often as they might want or deserve.

 We know what you’re thinking: what’s the difference?
 When we orgasm, we ejaculate, right?

 Well, that’s exactly it.
 Orgasming and ejaculating are two separate physiological processes in our bodies.
 Even though they usually happen succinctly, they’re still two separate things.

 Orgasm is characterized as an intense culmination of peak pleasure as a response to physical stimulation of the penis.
 Ejaculation, however, is simply the process by which semen is expelled from the penis.

 And although they commonly occur together, their relationship isn’t mutually exclusive.
 You can have an orgasm without ejaculating, and likewise, you can ejaculate without orgasm.